 - Graduate students rose from 10% of all students in the for-profit sector in fall 2000 to 15% in 2010 and 23% in 2017.
 Despite the sharp decline in enrollment in the sector between 2010 and 2017, there were more than twice as many students enrolled in 2017 (1.1 million) as in 2000 (450,000).

-Figure 21: Postsecondary Fall Enrollment by Attendance Status and Level of Enrollment (with Percentage of All Students Enrolled in Each Sector), 2000 to 2016, Selected Years
+Figure 21: Postsecondary Fall Enrollment by Attendance Status and Level of Enrollment (with Percentage of All Students Enrolled in Each Sector), 2000 to 2017, Selected Years

 NOTES: Percentages on the vertical axis represent the enrollment in each sector as a percentage of total enrollments.
 Four-year institutions include only those where more than 50% of degrees/certificates awarded are bachelor’s degree or higher.
 Percentages may not sum to 100 because of rounding.

-SOURCES: NCES, IPEDS Fall Enrollment data, 2000, 2005, 2010, and 2016; calculations by the authors.
+SOURCES: NCES, IPEDS Fall Enrollment data, 2000, 2010, 2015, and 2017; calculations by the authors.

 - Students enrolled in non-degree-granting institutions, not included in Figure 21, may be eligible for federal student aid if they are working toward certificates at accredited institutions.
 Some students enrolled in degree-granting institutions are not eligible for federal student aid because they are enrolled in non-credit-bearing programs.

 - Some colleges offer both two-year and four-year degrees.
-In Figure 21, four-year colleges are defined as institutions where bachelor’s degrees comprise more than half of all degrees awarded.
-Reclassifying colleges that offer any bachelor’s degrees as four-year institutions would increase the percentage of total postsecondary enrollments in public four-year colleges from the 39% reported here to 44%.
+In Figure 21, four-year colleges are defined as institutions where bachelor’s degrees constitute more than half of all degrees awarded.
+Reclassifying colleges that offer any bachelor’s degrees as four-year institutions would increase the percentage of total postsecondary enrollments in public four-year colleges from 39% to 45%.